moysklad/api-remap-1.2-doc-in/source/includes/_general.md

 - Under 4 asynchronous tasks queued for an account.
 - Under 1000 elements of objects (items, materials, products) in one array for a request.
 If the number of elements exceeds the number allowed, an error with status 413 occurs.
 If the number of items exceeds the limit, use the resources described separately for each entity.

+### HTTP Response Compression

+The Kladana API utilizes compression for response content, therefore the HTTP request header Accept-Encoding should specify Accept-Encoding: gzip.
+Requests without this header, as well as requests with a header specifying a different compression encoding, will not be processed.
+The server will respond with a 415 status code without a response body.
+In rare cases, the server may not apply compression to the response.
+When compression is used, the API will indicate this in the Content-Encoding header.

 ### Data types

 | Name                  | Description                                                                                                                                                                                        |